 in National Geographic Traveller

-We invite you to journey with us into the Sahara desert and celebrate New Years Eve with live music, dancing, and a traditional Moroccan feast.
+We invite you to journey with us into the Sahara desert and celebrate the holidays and New Years Eve with live music, dancing, and a traditional Moroccan feast.
 On tour through the desert you'll explore the old Salt Road World Heritage Site of Ait Benhaddou kasbahs and Telouet, Dades and Todra Gorges, and enjoy oasis walks, Berber markets, explorations, and offroad into the heart of the desert... and more.
 You'll also camel trek far from the crowds under brilliant winter stars to an overnight camp in the quiet roadless region of the beautiful Erg Chebbi dunes.
-The brilliant starry night sky is other worldly and you can enjoy drumming by the fire and watch the moon rise while contemplating the year gone past, climb the huge dunes and sandboard or dune surf to your hearts content.
+The night sky is other worldly and you can enjoy drumming by the fire while contemplating the year gone past, climb the huge dunes and watch the moon rise, or sandboard or dune surf to your hearts content.

-Flexible 4 or 5 days (or longer) can start December 29, 30 or 31; also start from or to Fes or Casablanca with added days).
+Flexible 4 or 5 days (or longer) can start December 29, 30 or 31; also starts from or to Fes or Casablanca with added days).

 What's Not included: